-Testing may cause family tension.
-A person may feel responsible for telling family members about a positive test result and encouraging genetic testing.
-This process may lead to tension in the family.
+Family tension.
+A person may feel responsible for telling family members about test results.
+This information may complicate family dynamics.
 Learn more about sharing genetic test results with your family.

-Testing may provide a false sense of security.
-Even in a family with a known cancer gene mutation, a person with a negative result may still develop cancer.
-The negative result only means the person’s risk of developing cancer is similar to the risk for the general population.
-Additionally, each person’s risk is affected by lifestyle, environmental factors, and personal cancer history.
+A false sense of security.
+A negative result means that a person doesn’t have a specific genetic mutation.
+However, a person with a negative result may still develop cancer.
+A negative result only means the person’s risk is average.
+Additionally, each person’s risk is affected by lifestyle, environmental factors, and medical history.

-Testing may provide unclear results.
-A person's gene may have a mutation that is not currently linked with cancer risk.
-This is called a variant of unknown significance, meaning it is unclear whether the mutation will increase cancer risk.
-Or, a person may have a gene mutation that is undetectable with the available tests.
+Unclear results.
+A gene may have a mutation not linked with cancer risk.
+This is called a variant of unknown significance.
+It means it’s unclear whether the mutation will increase risk.
+Or, a person may have a mutation that current tests cannot detect.
 Many cancers are not yet tied to a specific gene.
-Plus, some genes may interact in unpredictable ways with other genes or environmental factors to cause cancer.
-In either situation, it may be impossible to calculate the cancer risk of the mutation.
+Moreover, some genes may interact unpredictably with other genes or environmental factors.
+And these interactions may cause cancer.
+Thus, it may be impossible to calculate the cancer risk.

-Testing can be costly.
-Genetic testing can be expensive, especially if your insurance doesn’t pay for it.
+High cost.
+Genetic testing can be expensive.
+It’s particularly expensive if insurance doesn’t pay for it.

-Testing may cause confidentiality concerns.
-Some people fear genetic discrimination from test results or feel concerned about the privacy of their genetic information.
-They may worry about sharing test results with relatives and experiencing employment, health, and life insurance discrimination.
-Consider discussing privacy concerns with a genetic counselor or doctor.
+Discrimination and privacy concerns.
+Some people fear genetic discrimination from test results.
+Others worry about the privacy of their genetic information.
+The Genetic Information Nondiscrimination Act (GINA) protects against employment or health coverage discrimination based on genetic information.
+Discuss concerns about potential employment, health, or life insurance discrimination with a genetic counselor or doctor.

 Questions to ask yourself about genetic testing

-Before you have genetic testing, learn about the risks and limitations of testing.
-It is also important to fully understand your reasons for wanting a test.
-You should also consider how you will cope with the results of the test.
-Some questions to help you with your decision making are:
+Before undergoing genetic testing, learn about its risks and limitations.
+Identify your reasons for wanting a test.
+And consider how you will cope with test results.

-- How will I interpret the results of genetic testing?
-Who will assist me in using this information?
+How will I interpret the results of genetic testing?
+Who will help me use this information?

-- Will knowing the test results affect my medical care or the medical care of my family?
+Will the test results affect my medical care or the medical care of my family?

-- If I have a genetic condition, are there steps I can take to lower my risk?
+If I have a genetic condition, can I lower my cancer risk?

 A genetic counselor can help address these questions.
-Genetic counselors are professionals specially trained to advise people about the risks and benefits of genetic testing.
-They can also help people through the process of testing and interpreting the results.
-Learn more about what you can expect when meeting with a genetic counselor.
+This professional is trained to advise about genetic testing’s risks and benefits.
+A genetic counselor also helps people through the genetic testing process.
+Learn more about what to expect when meeting with a genetic counselor.